 I know when your child has a real bad cold, it seems quite comforting to give that magic dose of antibiotic and wave a goodbye to sick days as soon as possible.
-But, wait and ponder through some important concerns before starting the antibiotics for kids.
+But wait and ponder!!
+Think hard before giving antibiotics to your child.
+Read about some important concerns before starting the antibiotics for kids.

 Go through these FAQs and decide the best for your child with doctor’s guidance.